syedsimanta03/functional-javascript-workshop/exercises/async_loops/problem.md

 This code is broken!

-A Java developer has committed this terrible code to our codebase and didn't test it!
+A JavaScript developer has committed this terrible code to our codebase and didn't test it!

 ```js
 function loadUsers(userIds, load, done) {